Jstar2/GPS-tracker-RaspberryPi/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Description
-A Raspberry-pi based GPS tracking device allows users to have pin point tracking device (accuracy will be depending on the GPS module you use.
+A Raspberry-pi based GPS tracking device allows users to have pin point tracking device with python3 script. (accuracy will be depending on the GPS module you choose)

 # Hardware requrement list
 1)- Raspberry-Pi (3/3b/4/4b/Zero W 2)